primitivefinance/arbiter-dispute-game/specification.md

     - Making a correct claim on a dispute game instance

 - **Malicious Agent:** Responsible for making incorrect claims on the dispute game instance.
 This agent is also quite simple but can have many different variations.
+It is perfectly sufficient for a malicious agent to make random incorrect claims.
+We should design up to five different malicious agent behaviors that make incorrect claims according to some huersitics.
 It will be responsible for the following:
     - Making an incorrect claim on a dispute game instance
     - Creating a game by submitting a dishonest claim